 - you have shown your employer the written notice and they have kept a record of the application number.

-No. The ability to work in any state or territory with one check will only be permitted once the NDIS Worker Screening Check commences.
+Not yet.
+The ability to work in any state or territory with one check will only be permitted once the NDIS Worker Screening Check commences.